 A vibrant university city, Dunedin is the second-largest city in the South Island.
 Unlike other New Zealand cities, Dunedin is scattered in gothic architecture reflecting the wealth the city experienced during the gold rush.
 But arguably, the thing that gets us most excited about this city are the locals.
 And by locals, we mean penguins, seals, albatross and sea lions!

 Other attractions include Cadbury Chocolate tours, Speight’s Brewery tours, the steepest street in the world and the students.
 Indulge in the heritage of the area by taking a scenic train ride from Dunedin Railway Station or spend some time on the Otago Peninsula with various wildlife tours to see an array of wildlife behaving in their natural environment.

-As a student city, there’s always affordable deals to find in the many bars and cafes around Dunedin’s city centre, The Octagon.
+As a student city, there are always affordable deals to find in the many bars and cafes around Dunedin’s city centre, The Octagon.
 That’s great for the backpacker budget too!
 For more great things on a budget, check out 12 Free or Cheap Things to do in Dunedin.

 Things you can’t miss in Dunedin

 - Sealion and penguin spotting on the Otago Peninsula

 - Surf or relax at St Clair Beach